Nyqusit/chrome-bookmarks/README.md

 enter the FULL (no ~) directory for your google chrome Bookmars JSON file (usually located in /home/*usrname*/.config/google-chrome/Default/Bookmarks)

-enter the flavor of google chrome you installed or want this application to use ex.) google-chome, google-chrome-stable, chromium
+enter the flavor of google chrome you installed or want this application to use <br />
+ex.) google-chome, google-chrome-stable, chromium

 How to Use